 - Dedicated plugins, like WebToffee WordPress User Import Export plugin, simplify the process and ensure secure, efficient user data migration.

-Before you start migrating users, it helps to understand how WordPress actually stores passwords behind the scenes.
-Many people assume WordPress keeps passwords in plain text, but that’s not how it works at all.
+Before you start migrating users, it helps to understand how WordPress actually stores passwords both conceptually and at the database level.
+This explains why migration works without forcing password resets.

 No Plain Text – Only Hashed Passwords